Affiliate links on Android Authority may earn us a commission. Learn more.

-- Google announced it will take page speed into consideration for mobile search results.
+Google will take speed into consideration for mobile searches (Update: Rollout begins today)

-The upcoming change is not so drastic as to make page speed the sole determining factor — relevant content that load slowly will still creep to the top.
+The upcoming change is not so drastic as to make page speed the sole determining factor — relevant content that loads slowly will still creep to the top.

 Also, the Speed Update is not a tool that affected pages can use.
 Those websites are advised to turn to the Chrome User Experience Report, Lighthouse, and PageSpeed Insights to evaluate a page’s performance.

 What the Speed Update truly represents is Google’s intention to prioritize page speed, with the clearest indicator being the introduction of AMP sites in 2016.
 Most recently, Google updated its search index to favor the mobile version over the desktop version.
 This forces web publishers to make sure that content on their mobile sites are at parity with what is on their desktop counterparts.

 The change could also push more web publishers to adopt AMP, though it should be noted that AMP pages will not automatically be given priority.
 Google says the Speed Update looks at a page’s speed, “regardless of the technology used to build the page.”